kenjis/Kenjis.Contact/README.md

 # BEAR.Sunday Sample Contact Form

-A Sample Contact Form maed with BEAR.Sunday which is a resource orientated framework with a REST centered architecture, implementing Dependency Injection and Aspect Orientated Programming' at its core.
+A Sample Contact Form made with BEAR.Sunday which is a resource orientated framework with a REST centered architecture, implementing Dependency Injection and Aspect Orientated Programming' at its core.

 ## Requirement